ARHOOLIE FOUNDATION COLLECTIONS:Photo Galleries

 In 1962 Chris Strachwitz journeyed on a road trip that took him from California to Texas and all through the South, the East Coast, Midwest, and then back down to the South before heading back to California.
 While driving from New Orleans back towards Texas, he heard a Cajun radio show on KEUN-AM and drove to Eunice to check it out.
 Here is an interview with Mr. Strachwitz talking about that visit to Eunice, Louisiana and the photos he took.View the collection

-The Arhoolie Foundation Archive contains many vintage record company catalogs and publications of regional and ethnic music.
-Albanian, Scandinavia, Old Familiar Tunes, Mexican, Jewish, Greek, Turkish,...View the collection
+As an avid record collector, Chris Strachwitz also collected many vintage record company catalogs and publications of regional and ethnic music.
+Albanian, Scandinavia, Old Familiar Tunes,...View the collection